KelvinVerhoeven/BachelorproefOpvolging/documentation/README.md

  Install and use mongoDB [here](https://docs.mongodb.com/manual/installation/)

- If you have the server running on a different computer you can change the config.db.link value [here](https://github.com/KelvinVerhoeven/BachelorproefOpvolging/blob/master/src/BAPsync/imports/config.js)
+ If you have the server running on a different computer you can change the config.db.link value [here](https://github.com/KelvinVerhoeven/BachelorproefOpvolging/blob/master/src/BAPsync/imports/config.js).
+ We where running version 3.2.10

 # config